 Probably the most famous of Disney’s ‘streetmosphere’ entertainment.
 If you’ve never had the pleasure of coming across The Dapper Dans singing on Main Street I’d suggest making a plan to hear a set.
 The vocal quartet sings a mix of old and contemporary songs a cappella.
 The reason the score isn’t a little higher is because I do think the novelty wears off to a degree after a few experiences.
 That’s not to say it isn’t pleasant every time, just not a must-do for every single trip.

 Fantasmic! – 10/10

-At about 5 PM each day, they lower the flag on Main Street in a special little ceremony featuring the Disneyland Band and the Dapper Dans.
+At about 4:45 PM each day, they lower the flag on Main Street in a special little ceremony featuring the Disneyland Band and the Dapper Dans.
 The show honors veterans and current members of the military.
-While not as flashy as any show on this list, the ceremony is extremely well done and a special moment for any to watch.
+While not as flashy as other shows on this list, the ceremony is extremely well done and a special moment for any to watch.
 If you’ve never seen it before, I think you’re likely to enjoy yourself as long as you aren’t expecting some big production.

 Like the Jedi Training, I’m far from the target audience here because I’m older than 12 and don’t care much about Disney princesses (except Ariel).
 With that said, the Storytelling just isn’t enjoyable for me.
 This involves narrators retelling classic Disney stories (currently Tangled and Beauty and the Beast) in a quirky way.
 Characters make an appearance and there is usually a song or two.
-If you have a young princess then I think she’s likely to enjoy this.
+If you have a young princess or prince then they might enjoy this.
 Otherwise, I don’t think this is a good use of time.